 SEA LIFE, American Dream, East Rutherford

-Celebrate the holidays under the sea with thousands of lights under the sea; more than 10 interactive zones will be decked out in holiday décor.
+Celebrate the holidays under the sea, as more than 10 interactive zones will be decked out in holiday décor.
 Spot Scuba Claus in the ocean tunnel on select dates.
-Grab a map for the Coldwater Creature Scavenger Hunt.
-There is a special Noon Year’s Eve celebration in the Ocean View exhibit on December 31.

 UNION SQUARE HOLIDAY MARKET